janivanecky/Bark/README.md

 * W - resets the simulation
 * B - in Flat mode, creates and saves the texture as a binary file in RGBA32 format.
+* S - in Flat mode, saves the texture in the DDS format

+##Notes

+[DXTK](https://directxtk.codeplex.com/) was used to save the texture to the DDS files.